Kent Bellows

 Kent Bellows (June 26, 1949 – September 14, 2005) was an artist best known for his figurative works in the realist style.
-His artwork is sometimes referred to as meticulous realism, a subcategory referring to the artist's startling attention to detail.
+His artwork is sometimes referred to as meticulous realism, a subcategory referring to the artist's attention to detail.

 The 1950s

 Kent Bellows was born on June 26, 1949, in Blair, Nebraska.
 As a young boy, Bellows attended Saturday film matinees at the Home Theater and became enamored with cinema, an interest that continued throughout his life and was influential to his art.
 He was known in the small community as “that kid who can draw”.

 The 1960s

 Bellows’ father was a commercial artist and watercolorist.
 He recognized his son's natural inclination towards art and taught him what he knew from his own training and experience.
 In later years, Bellows referred to his father as his “best critic” and “a great influence.”
 In 1965, Bellows, his parents, and his two younger sisters moved to Omaha, Nebraska, where he attended high school.
 He earned money selling artwork and playing keyboards with rock-and-roll bands.
 His main four year band experience was with the “Blue Ruins” from Omaha, NE.
 Band members included Paul Knight, Robert Knight, Greg DeMarco and Mark Mayhan.

 Following high school, Bellows studied art history at the local university for two years and experimented with various artistic styles and mediums.
 During this time, he continued to play keyboards with bands, including performers Sonny and Cher during a Midwest tour.